Rembrandt, DaVinci and Van Gogh are just a few of the artists that have used walnut ink in their drawings!

 NEW!
 Darkening Medium

-The Darkening Medium® is very heavily pigmented and made with the same binder as the original so it can be added or mixed with Tom Norton’s Original Ink® without changing its working properties.
-It can also be used straight from the bottle.
-However, it is so heavily pigmented it will behave more like a Sumi ink and stain the paper and not lift as easily as the original.
+Walnut Darkening Medium® is very heavily pigmented and made with the same binder as the original so it can be mixed with Tom Norton Drawing Ink® without changing its working properties.
+It can also be used straight from the bottle for a very intense dark brown.
+Most artists work with it side by side with the original, dipping and double dipping between bottles for a range of light and dark browns.

 Most people, when they begin to draw, have a preconceived idea of what a drawing should look like, and this idea includes the kind of marks made by their drawing tool.
 Consequently, the look they are trying to achieve interferes with their ability to learn the basics of drawing.
 For this reason, instructors will often substitute twigs for drawing tools since twigs won't make a mark that is familiar or predictable to the student.
 This frees the student to start recognizing basic drawing elements such as the negative spaces between the marks made on a page and composition possibilities.